 5. The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Annual report, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Directors' Report along with its Annexures included in the Company's Annual Report, but does not include the financial statements and our auditor's report thereon.